taddison/personal-site/content/blog/2020/09/you-dont-have-to-use-graphql-to-query-your-gatsby-sites-metadata/index.md

 ## The Challenge

 The learning curve for GatsbyJS can be pretty rough.
-For me, a big part of that was feeling that you _had_ to use GraphQL or you were being distinctly 'un-Gatsbylike'.
+For me, a big part of that was feeling that you _had_ to use GraphQL or you were being distinctly 'un-Gatsby-like'.
 In addition to the documentation featuring it almost exclusively, every starter (from the official starters to popular community ones) had GraphQL everywhere.
 Because there were no counter-examples I happily went along and dutifully queried all my `siteMetadata` via GraphQL, as [the docs requested].

 For an imaginary component that renders a link to my [Twitter bio] that would mean the following in `gatsby-config.js`: